Search this site

 How did it all happen?

-It began with policy makers in Washington who wanted to guarantee home ownership for anyone with a pulse.
-The Fed left open the spigot of cheap money by keeping rates too low for too long and America became intoxicated by illusory home price appreciation.
+Policy makers in Washington wanted to guarantee home ownership for anyone with a pulse.
+Then the Fed left open the spigot of cheap money by keeping rates too low for too long and America became intoxicated by illusory home price appreciation.
+Money center moguls and central bankers made enormous bets upon this whole sorry misuse of credit, until the system collapsed.

-This party was joined by money center moguls trying to juice returns by making big bets upon this whole sorry misuse of credit, until the house of cards collapsed.
-Millions of people, who either ought to have remained renters until their income and assets could justify any mortgage, or who should have purchased more modest homes at fixed rates, were enabled by government-coddled institutions like Fannie and Freddie and populist legislation to "invest in our communities".
+Millions of people, who either ought to have remained renters until their income and assets could justify their mortgage, or who should have purchased more modest homes and received loans at fixed rates, were enabled by government-coddled institutions like Fannie and Freddie and populist legislation to "invest in our communities".

 A president's farewell